koisoysauce/space-projects/README.md

 # Space Data Projects

-A progressive series of Python data science projects exploring real NASA and ESA datasets.
-These projects cover planetary science, asteroid classification, and exoplanet analysis.
+A progressive series of Python data science projects working toward Gaia DR3 stellar classification.
+Built as a self-study portfolio over Summer 2026, each project builds on the skills of the last.

 ## Goal

-To develop the data science and computational skills needed for space research and analysis, with each project building toward a Gaia DR3 stellar classification project.
+To develop the data science and computational skills for space research and analysis.

 ## Stack